ihh/bracery/README.md

 bracery -m examples/markov/good_news_bad_news.txt
 ~~~~

-Or for an interactive experience
-that allows you to keep re-randomizing the next move until you're happy with it,
+Or for an interactive experience that allows you to keep re-randomizing the next message in the thread until you're happy with it,
 use bracery with the `-q` option (short for `--quiz`) instead of `-m`:

 ~~~~